ganghe/o2locktop/README.md

   -n NODE_IP         OCFS2 node IP address for ssh
   -o LOG_FILE        log path
-  -l DISPLAY_LENGTH  number of lock records to display, the default is 15 -V, --version      the current version of o2locktop -d, --debug        show all the inode including the system inode number
+  -l DISPLAY_LENGTH  number of lock records to display, the default is 15 -V, --version      print the current version of o2locktop and exit -d, --debug        show all the inode including the system inode number

 The average/maximal wait time for DLM lock acquisitions likely gives hints to